topdev104/equito-docs/Validator Network/README.md

 # Validator Network

 The Equito Bridge is an innovative protocol designed to enhance the security and efficiency of cross-chain transactions by leveraging Zero-Knowledge Proofs (ZKPs).
-In the world of blockchain interoperability, the verification of validator signatures can impose significant gas fees, making it impractical for frequent cross-chain transactions.
+In the world of blockchain interoperability, the verification of validator signatures can impose significant gas fees, making it impractical for frequent transactions.
 Equito Bridge addresses this challenge by using Zero-Knowledge Proofs, wherein it verifies a single multi-signature transaction through Ed25519 signature verification using ZKPs.
-This innovative approach substantially reduces gas fees and enhances the scalability of cross-chain transactions.
+This approach substantially reduces gas fees and enhances the scalability of cross-chain transactions.

 ## Problem Statement

 When conducting transactions between different blockchain networks, it is essential to verify the signatures of validators.
-Validator signature verification typically incurs substantial gas fees, making it economically infeasible for frequent cross-chain transactions.
-Equito Bridge addresses this issue by using Zero-Knowledge Proofs, allowing it to verify only one multi-signature transaction instead of numerous individual validator signatures.
+Validator signature verification typically incurs substantial gas fees, making it economically infeasible for frequent transactions.
+Equito Bridge addresses this issue by using Zero-Knowledge Proofs, allowing it to verify only one multi-signature transaction instead of executing individual signing transactions.

 ## Zero-Knowledge Proofs in Equito Bridge